 When more than one provider of service is enrolled as a waiver provider, the individual or legal guardian is given a choice among eligible providers.
-The support coordinator educates and informs individuals regarding eligible providers of services to the individual or guardian during the annual planning process, and at any other time as needed.
-The Medicaid Waiver, Provider, and Services Choice Statement is used in conjunction with educating and informing individuals of eligible providers for documentation of provider choice.
-Documentation of education and choice of providers must be included in the annual plan.
+The support coordinator educates and informs individuals regarding eligible providers of services to the individual or guardian during the annual planning process and at any time as needed.
+Documentation of educating and informing individuals of eligible providers for provider choice must be included in the Individual Support Plan.

-Attached to the choice statement is the list of eligible providers for the given service.
-The Regional Office or TCM Entity that is providing support coordination is responsible for ensuring individual choice of provider statements are obtained and maintained in the individual's case record.
+Support Coordinators provide the individual or legal guardian with options of eligible providers for the given service.
+The Regional Office or TCM Entity that is providing support coordination is responsible for ensuring individual choice of provider selection is obtained and maintained in the individual's case record.